 There are no startup or termination fees with PayPal Payments Pro, but there is a $30 monthly fee along with a per-transaction fee.
 PayPal Payments Pro also includes the PayPal Virtual Terminal to allow you to accept payments over the phone, the ability to accept bank transfers and in-person payment, as well as online invoicing.

 The biggest difference to using PayPal Payments Pro is that you can customize the entire checkout experience, as customers remain on your site during the checkout process rather than being directed to PayPal to complete checkout or approve payments.

 PayPal Pro is available to merchants in the UK, US, and Canada.

-PayPal Payment Pro is quite often confused with PayPal Payflow Pro that has exactly the same checkout flow, monthly and transaction fees.
-The main difference between PayPal Payments Pro and PayPal Payflow Pro is that Payflow is a payment gateway to process cards (pretty much the same as authorize.net, stripe, etc.) while PayPal Pro is a complete merchant solution that includes a variety of services - a gateway itself (powered by Payflow), a checkout service, virtual terminal, invoicing, and many more.
+PayPal Payment Pro is often confused with the PayPal Payflow Pro with the same checkout flow, monthly and transaction fees.
+However, the main difference between PayPal Payments Pro and PayPal Payflow Pro is that Payflow is a payment gateway to process cards (pretty much like authorize.net, stripe, etc.).
+At the same time, PayPal Pro is a complete merchant solution that includes various services - a gateway itself (powered by Payflow), a checkout service, a virtual terminal, invoicing, and many more.

 The confusion is about the merchant account that you have signed up for or wish to use.
-To use Payflow a merchant needs an account - either an IMA (internet merchant account) from a bank or a merchant account from the gateway provider.
-If you have a 3rd party merchant account with any bank but not a PayPal merchant account you need the Payflow Pro gateway.
-If you have Paypal as your merchant account, then you would use the PayPal Payments Pro (Payflow API).
+To use Payflow, a merchant needs an account - either an IMA (internet merchant account) from a bank or a merchant account from the gateway provider.
+If you have a 3rd party merchant account with any bank but not a PayPal merchant account, you need the Payflow Pro gateway.
+If you have Paypal as your merchant account, you will use the PayPal Payments Pro (Payflow API).

 using the powered by Payflow gateway as mentioned above;